Numerous LGBTQ fertility options can help you achieve your dreams of parenthood

 - Egg Donation.
 The couple will choose the egg donor who will provide the eggs that will be fertilized with the biological father’s sperm.
 The couple’s gestational surrogate will then undergo embryo transfer.

 - Gestational Surrogacy.
-A gestational surrogate, another crucial component in LGBT fertility options for gay couples, is not biologically related to the embryo that will be transferred to her uterus.
+A gestational surrogate, another crucial component in LGBTQ fertility options for gay couples, is not biologically related to the embryo that will be transferred to her uterus.
 Gestational surrogates only carry the pregnancy and deliver the baby.
 The couple’s gestational surrogate can be someone they know or a woman they have selected through a gestational surrogacy agency.

 Nashville Fertility Center offers numerous lesbian fertility options